azure-sdk/azure-docs-sdk-java/docs-ref-services/preview/resourcemanager-monitor-readme.md

 ms.devlang: java
 ms.service: resourcemanager
 ---
-# Azure Resource Manager Compute client library for Java - version 2.31.0-alpha.20230927.5
+# Azure Resource Manager monitor client library for Java - version 2.31.0-alpha.20230927.5

-Azure Resource Manager Compute client library for Java
+Azure Resource Manager monitor client library for Java

 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).